 At the very bottom sit Joeyo, Lullelly, and Sinklet in D tier.
 Three Tatari that are better left on the bench unless you're specifically going for collection completion.

-What most players miss is that tier lists like this one are specifically about stage-one Tatari and which evolution lines are worth pursuing.
-The rankings reflect the final evolved forms, not just the base creatures, so a D-tier stage-one Tatari means its entire line underperforms.
+What most players miss is that these rankings reflect the final evolved forms, not just the base creatures.
+A D-tier stage-one Tatari means its entire line underperforms, so you're not just benching one weak creature but avoiding a dead-end evolution path.

 How this shapes your early game decisions